 Learning how to suture wounds for emergency preparedness is suddenly trendy.
 As a result, a lot of generic brands have started to sell suture kits.
 Many of these are less-than-ideal.
-They are mostly designed for “training” purposes.
+They are mainly designed for “training” purposes.

 While it might seem okay to practice with a cheap suturing kit, it’s not the smartest idea.
-The cheap tools and suture might snag, have locking issues, or even break.
+The cheap tools and sutures might snag, have locking issues, or even break.
 Some cheap suture kits also include non-standard tools.

 If you learn on these tools, you’ll have a hard time switching to actual medical-grade suture tools.